XRPLF/rippled/CONTRIBUTING.md

 * The commits are based on the current tip of `develop`.
 * The commits are clean: No merge commits (except when reverse merging), no "[FOLD]" or "fixup!" messages.
 * All commits are signed.
+If the commits are not signed by the author, use `git commit --amend -S` to sign them yourself.
 * At least one (but preferably all) of the commits has the PR number in the commit message.